zbeucler2018/FieldNavFormBuilder/README.md

 1. Open your terminal
 2. Enter `docker images` to check if the correct `zbeucler/fieldnav-form-builder` container is installed
 3. If the container is installed, enter this command `docker run -i -p 3000:3000 --name formbuilder -d zbeucler/fieldnav-form-builder`
+4. Then, visit `http://localhost:3000/` in your browser to see the form builder

 ## Stopping the docker container
 1. To stop the container, go back to Docker Desktop